Bacopa

 Modern research

-The principal characterised constituents of Bacopa monnieri are the bacosides — a family of triterpenoid saponins including bacoside A (a mixture of bacoside A3, bacopaside II, bacopaside X, and bacopasaponin C) together with bacoside B. Bacosides A and B form the conventional standardisation target; Motark's release specification is ≥ 20% w/w by HPLC.
+The principal characterised constituents of Bacopa monnieri are the bacosides — a family of triterpenoid saponins including bacoside A (a mixture of bacoside A3, bacopaside II, bacopaside X, and bacopasaponin C) together with bacoside B. Bacosides A and B form the conventional standardisation target; Motark characterises the bacoside fraction by HPLC against a reference standard, with the tier set to the formulation brief.

 Published peer-reviewed work spans phytochemistry, analytical method development, and clinical pharmacokinetics.
 Citations available on request from the team.